 Cove Park’s distinguished alumni include Margaret Atwood, Anne Carson, Brian Chikwava, Helen Cross, Rachel Cusk, Fred D’Aguiar, Joe Dunthorne, Jennie Erdal, Rodge Glass, John Glenday, Jen Hadfield, Jack Mapanje, Michael Pedersen, Jo Shapcott, Zoe Strachan, Chiew-Siah Tei, Kate Tough, Christos Tsiolkas, Chika Unigwe, Louise Welsh and Nicola White.

-The three main 2017 literature residencies will take place between May and September and applications are open to writers around the world.
-These residencies last for between one and three months and, to be eligible, writers should have published at least one book.
-Applications are invited from writers who works across the genres of short and long fiction, memoir, poetry, biography.
+In 2018 at least three main literature residencies will be offered.
+These take place between May and September and applications are open to writers around the world.
+The residencies last for between one and three months and, to be eligible, writers should have published at least one book.
+Applications are invited from writers who work across the genres of adult fiction, memoir, poetry, biography.
 Writers who cross or combine these genres are also welcome to apply as are writers who are established in one genre and wish to develop or experiment in another.

 Writers will be selected for interview based on the following criteria: